sharonwoo/macbook_pro_setup/README.md

 * May 2020: logic board replacement (relating to TouchID and SMC reset)
 * Jul 2020: ?????? hardware failure after pressing the power button

+25 Jul 2020: set up new 16" after replacement; collection of 15" on 28 Jul

 ## Install Brew

 ```